 Plus, for beginners, Casio Privia PX 160 is loaded with built-in lessons to help you practicing two-hand skills.

 Let’s start taking a look at several special features that Casio PX 160 offers and other aspects that you take into consideration.

-Undoubtedly, key action and the sound are the two most important factors of every digital piano.
+Undoubtedly, key action and sound are the two most important factors of every digital piano.

 When it comes to the comparison with Yamaha’s famous GHS weighted action, Scaled Hammer Action offers more authentic weighted action as GHS only uses a 2-sensor detection system and no ivory & ebony key surfaces.
 Therefore, the weighted action of Casio PX 160 is considered to be more suitable for intermediate players.

 Casio PX 160 is equipped with a Multi-dimensional Morphing AiR Sound Engine.
 Together with its improved 12cm x2 speakers, the sound you’ll hear is full of richness and spaciousness.
 Every note was recorded at 4 different velocity levels to recreate the sound of a concert grand piano accurately.

 The keys come with 3 different levels of touch sensitivity and off, allowing you to play any music pieces with incredible expressiveness.

 Keys with touch sensitivity means the harder you press the key, the louder sound you’ll hear.
 You can feel melodies going up and down by hitting the keys harder or lighter.